Meet the Producer

 Who are you?

-My name is Brian Bridges and I am located in Richland, Washington.
+My name is Brian Bridges and I am located in Moses Lake, Washington.
 My goal at Video Street Productions is to make high quality

 videos available to people and small businesses.